techies line logo

 Magnetron Sputtering Explained

-Sputtering is a term that’s used to describe the process in which energetic particles of gas or plasma bombard a chosen material which causes atoms to break free.
+Magnetron sputtering has been around since the 1850s, however it wasn’t until the 1940s when this process really started to take off.
+Sputtering is a term that remain used to describe the process in which energetic particles of gas or plasma bombard a chosen material which causes atoms to break free.

-There are a few different variations of magnetron sputtering, which are used for different applications.
+The process uses a magnetic and electric field to hold particles close to the substrate material for a high rate of spluttering.
+There are a few different variations of magnetron sputtering, which remain used for different applications.
 These variations are direct current, pulsed DC sputtering and radio frequency sputtering.

 The main differences between these variations is that radio frequency sputtering doesn’t require an electrically conductive material, whereas direct current sputtering does.
 However, although radio frequency sputtering is more versatile, it does require more costly supplies and advanced equipment.